 Whether you are a student, pastor, teacher, or parent, you have an opportunity to help all ages of people see the harmony between science and biblical faith through an evolutionary understanding of God’s creation.
 Homeschoolers are in a unique position to help each other embrace the harmony of science and faith.

-Another great resource is BioLogos INTEGRATE.
-It is a curriculum supplement for teaching high school biology from a Christian perspective and presents a positive science-faith paradigm for students.
+Another great resource is the INTEGRATE curriculum from BioLogos.
+It is a flexible teacher’s resource for exploring biology from a Christian perspective and presents a positive science-faith paradigm for students.
 By emphasizing Christian virtues such as wonder, humility, and wisdom, and by addressing common questions related to evolution, creation care, and bioethics, INTEGRATE helps young people develop a deeper love and stronger understanding of God’s world.

 As Christians, we don’t always have to agree with each other.
 The important thing for Christians is to remember these famous words, “In essentials unity, in non-essentials liberty, in all things charity.”
 A person’s view on creation (evolutionary creationism, young earth creationism, intelligent design, etc.) is not an essential issue.
 Uniformity of belief is not necessary on this issue, but charity is.
 We must be loving toward others when we discuss the issues of creation.